 The number one way to prevent gum disease is to practice good hygiene at home.
 Thorough brushing and flossing will keep the oral bacteria in check.

 If anything more is needed, in your individual situation, we recommend CariFree rinse products.
 These help patients control oral bacteria.

 These simple practices may save you from future dental work, preserving your healthy, natural tooth structure and making you less prone to periodontal disease.
-If you show any of the symptoms of gum disease, don’t wait.
+If you show any of the symptoms of gum disease, our Cornwall dentist and team will help.
+Don't wait.
 Call us today.

 See why these folks are smiling...